Illustration by Weronika Siwiec

 A Q&A with Dominique Fradin-Read, MD, MPH

-These supplements are designed to benefit women in many stages of hormonal change, starting with those in the early to mid-forties and going up long after their periods stop.
+These wellness supplements are designed to benefit women in many stages of hormonal change, starting with those in the early to mid-forties and going up long after their periods stop.
 I helped put together this formula after in-depth brainstorming with herbalist Lyra Heller.
 I made my recommendations based upon my experience as a physician—I’ve treated many women with symptoms of perimenopause or full menopause—and as a woman.

 The early signs of perimenopause usually include: new onset of occasional sleep disturbances (difficulties falling asleep, staying asleep, or both), general decrease in energy and stamina, emotional fragility, and mood swings.
 Symptoms may vary over time or from one woman to another.